stfnw/pov-ascii/README.md

  2. converting each bitmap to the corresponding C-Array by iterating over it pixel for pixel

-During my search for a solution, I came across someone someone way smarter than me ([Jared Sanson](http://jared.geek.nz/2014/jan/custom-fonts-for-microcontrollers)), who already had taken a bit of his time and wrote [a small python script](http://jared.geek.nz/custom-fonts-for-microcontrollers/files/fonts.zip) based on the Python Imaging Library (PIL) to automate the whole process.
+During my search for a solution, I came across someone way smarter than me ([Jared Sanson](http://jared.geek.nz/2014/jan/custom-fonts-for-microcontrollers)), who already had taken a bit of his time and wrote [a small python script](http://jared.geek.nz/custom-fonts-for-microcontrollers/files/fonts.zip) based on the Python Imaging Library (PIL) to automate the whole process.
 With a bit of parameter tweaking (e.g. the right settings for character height and width) and a [good pixel font](http://www.dafont.com/de/bitmap.php) as basis, the result can be quite remarkable.